 Two years ago on this day I signed my first publishing contract, for my first novella.
 I can still recall the mad thumping of my heart and the butterflies in my stomach when I’ve read that email.
 Rendezvous with Hymera was a Paranormal/Mystery Romance, which of course now I see reflects my amateurishness in the craft of writing.
-Since then, I’ve learned a lot, evolved a lot, but at heart, Rendezvous with Faith (renamed this year) remains my first love and holds a special meaning for me.
+Since then, I’ve learned a lot, evolved a lot, but at heart, Rendezvous with Hymera remains my first story and holds a special meaning for me.
 If it weren’t for that little book and an obscure, small American publisher called Front Porch Romance, I would have never even dreamed of being an internationally published author, or being offered to co-host a live radio show on a CBS affiliated radio network named Artist First.
-That was a fabulous experience, and even though my career as a co-host was as brief as one show (because after that I moved to another publisher), I’ve learned a lot from it and had tremendous fun while doing it.
+That was a fabulous experience, and even though I’ve moved on quickly, I’ve learned a lot from it and had tremendous fun while doing it.

-During my first radio show as a guest, not a co-host, I was invited to read an excerpt from Rendezvous with Faith.
+During my first radio show as a guest, not a co-host, I was invited to read an excerpt from Rendezvous with Hymera.
 I will post it here, as a reminder of the lovely times I’ve had due to my first book, and as a token of celebration.
-Happy Birthday, Rendezvous with Faith! ❤
+Happy Birthday, Rendezvous with Hymera! ❤

 In the middle of the lake, which in darkness seemed a liquid abyss, with her back to the cottage, stood a woman.
 She was steeped in water to her waist, and her blonde hair hung loose on her naked back.